jimdigriz/cv/src/60-self-employment.md

 ## coreMem Limited, Director

 Since choosing self employment, I have been fortunate to retain a diverse set of clients each with their own needs and challenges.
-This has also allowed me to pursue my own product development.
+This has also enabled me to pursue product development.

-The client describes their commercial or strategic deadline and we discuss how to scheduled those works with my in with on going

 ### Notable Projects